 And my criticism of the president on this issue comes from two different vectors here.

-None of the stuff that Alex and Mike are saying is connected to reality at all, but I think this clip is really interesting.
+None of the stuff that Alex and Mike are saying is connected to reality at all.

 You have Mike basically saying that Trump isn't taking the coronavirus outbreak seriously because he doesn't want to hurt the stock market and thus hurt his chances for re-election.

-Even in their fantasy world, where they're bending over backwards to defend an indefensible president, they still have to fall back on excuses like, Trump would act to protect the health of American citizens, but his personal interest in re-election is more important to him.
+Even in their fantasy world where they're bending over backwards to defend an indefensible president, they still have to fall back on excuses like Trump would act to protect the health of American citizens, but his personal interest in re-election is more important to him.

 I have no idea if Steve actually knows John Bolton, although I can say that the last time Steve was definitely in the State Department was prior to Bolton entering public service.